xquintana/JsonReader/README.md

 Color: blue
 ```

-By capturing variables in the lambda expressions you can do more interesting things such as storing the received values in member variables.
+By capturing variables in the lambda expressions, you can do more interesting things such as storing the received values in member variables.
 See another example [here](Sample.cpp).

 ### Using the element's path